Settlement Agreement Solicitors

 You do not have to accept a settlement agreement, and you should never feel forced into accepting terms.

-For a settlement agreement to be binding it is a legal requirement that you take legal advice on its terms (and your adviser will need to sign a certificate, usually annexed to the agreement, to confirm that you have received that advice).
+For a Settlement Agreement to be binding it is a legal requirement that you take legal advice on its terms (and your adviser will need to sign a certificate, usually annexed to the agreement, to confirm that you have received that advice).
 We are experts in this field and frequently advise employees on the terms of settlements so that they can be sure they understand the terms and are getting the best deal for them.

 You need to be given enough time to obtain that legal advice.
-There is ACAS guidance that, as a general rule, ten calendar days should be allowed to consider the proposed formal written terms of a settlement agreement and to receive independent advice, unless the parties agree otherwise.
+There is ACAS guidance that, as a general rule, ten calendar days should be allowed to consider the proposed formal written terms of a Settlement Agreement and to receive independent advice, unless the parties agree otherwise.
 This is not a concrete rule, and in certain cases a shorter time frame may well be given, but 10 days is a good rule of thumb.
 As advisers we are used to turning these things around quickly to ensure any deadlines are met.

 Will my employer cover my costs?